guimilan/Semantic-Image-Segmentation/README.md

 This is the Jupyter notebook used to present the achieved results .
 It illustrates how to load the model, perform inference and visualize the results produced by the network

-### 5.7 ./utils.py

-Utility functions used to compute the expected output dimensions of convolutional and tranposed convolution layers

 ## 6. Code excerpts